michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.9.0 -
+    - Added the feed unit type.
+    - Changed the category unit type not to require Product Advertising API keys.
+    - Added the a filter option to remove adult products.
+- Added the option to disable widgets.
 - Added the `%prime%` variable for the `Item Format` unit option which displays a prime icon.

 = 3.8.12 - 03/30/2019 =